Willow-Bark-Co-op/web/README.md

 If you're not familiar with Hugo and just want to modify site content see the `content/` tree.
-If you want to modify the actual layout see `themes/salix/` and consider reading _[Introduction to Hugeo Templating]_.
+If you want to modify the actual layout see `themes/salix/` and consider reading _[Introduction to Hugo Templating]_.

 [Hugo]: https://gohugo.io/
-[Introduction to Hugeo Templating]: https://gohugo.io/templates/introduction/
+[Introduction to Hugo Templating]: https://gohugo.io/templates/introduction/